learn-co-curriculum/why-we-blog/README.md

  - Deep dives on topics you’re currently studying

 ## YAY Ideas
- - Spell and grammar check!
+ - Spelling and grammar check!
  - Test your code in console before publishing
  - Cite your sources
  - Include quotes